ahmed-d8k/nurios/README.md

 ## Setup

+First set the environment variables.
+You can see the variables to set in `.env.example`.
+Either set them in a `.env` file or set them in your shell.
 For development, you only need Nix installed (no python, pip, IDE, or anything else required).
 Once installed, run the shell script in `./env.sh` which will start a Nix shell
   - Note: If you check the contents of this shell script, it's just running a single command.
 You can alias this locally if you want.